Keyfactor/azurekeyvault-orchestrator/docsource/content.md

 - _ApplicationId_
 - _ClientSecret_

-We will store these values securely in Keyfactor in later steps.
+These credentials will need to be provided to Keyfactor Command.

 </details>